Purnia: Education

 Purnia has historically been a center of education in the North Bihar region.
 The Zila School, founded in 1800 during the period of British rule, is the oldest school in Purnia and one of the largest in the city.
 Jawahar Navodaya Vidyalaya, Garhbanaili (located 14 km from the main city), is a prestigious government-run school.
 Vidya Vihar Residential School, a leading boarding school in Bihar, has its campus in Parora, Purnia.
 G D Goenka Public School, one of India's leading school chains, established its third campus in Bihar in Purnia, following those in Patna and Gaya.
 Purnia also has a Kendriya Vidyalaya.

-The prominent schools in Purnia include: